PANKAJ-SADHUKHAN/Multi-Dimensional-Scaling-on-Mnist-Dataset/README.md

 ## Dataset

 We utilized MNIST dataset for MDS analysis.
-The dataset is included in this repository but can be easily substituted with your own dataset.
+The dataset is included in this repository but you can use your own dataset as well.

 ## Implementation